netgen/local-development-setup/nginx/ssl/README.md

 agreed maximum validity time.

-While this rule is valid in general, so far only Chrome has chosen to enforce it.
+While this rule is valid in general, so far only Chrome has chosen to enforce this rule.

-### Firefox
+## Firefox

-1. Firefox maintains its own RCS and by default it won't use operating system's RCS to validate a server certificate.
-In order to enable operating system's own RCS in Firefox, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.
+1. Firefox maintains its own RCS and by default it won't use Operating System's RCS to validate a server certificate.
+In order to enable Operating System's own RCS in Firefox, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.